-Your results package will be specific to you and should be shared with your primary care physician.
-If we see something which we feel should be addressed soon by your doctor, we will let you know at the time of the screening.
+Your screening test results package will be specific to you and should be shared with your primary care physician.
+If we see something which we feel should be addressed urgently by your doctor, we will let you know at the time of the screening.

 Screening Results FAQ

 My carotid results were “mild.”
 What does this mean?It means that you have a small amount of plaque build-up which is not affecting blood flow.
 Share with your doctor and continue with follow-ups.